 The AKG K240 is essentially what the Superluxes are a no-brand clone of.
 So, what do you get if you go for the original article?
 These are the direct descendants of the original AKG K240, debuted back in the 1970s and still hold the same iconic design whilst updating the sound quality to match the 2020s.

-One of the biggest strengths of the K240s is its fantastic neutral vocal response, a feature that is essential for vocal mixing.
+One of the biggest strengths of the K240s is its fantastic neutral vocal response, a feature that is essential when it comes to vocal mixing.
 When mastering a podcast, the last thing you want are headphones that don’t accurately monitor your voice recordings, as you may over or under equalize your recordings, ruining your mix.

 The bass response on these headphones is less pronounced and accentuated.
 If you’re coming from headphones like Raycons or Beats, you might think it’s non-existent.
 The Superluxes have punchier bass if you want good listening headphones as well as studio cans, but in the mixing booth, these overall flatter headphones may be more useful to you.